 Queen Elizabeth herself was an accomplished dancer who is reported to have ‘learnt in the Italian manner to dance high’ and to have been impatient of poor performance among her Maids in Waiting.
 In the courts of Italy and France, dance also played an important role.
 It was the formidable Catherine de’ Medici who introduced the works of the Italian dancing masters, Caroso and Negri, to France.
 Mary, Queen of Scots, with her close links to the French court, also played her part in introducing French, and possibly Italian, dance styles to Scotland.

-Our knowledge of popular French dance comes from Arbeau, whose book describes many dances, including regional varieties of branle, several galliard variations and a gavotte.
-He also included the volte (or la volta), delighted in by Queen Elizabeth, and the courante (known in England as coranto).
+A good deal of our knowledge of popular French dance comes from Thoinot Arbeau, the pen name of French cleric Jehan Tabourot (1519–1595).
+His Orchesography (1588) describes many dances, including regional varieties of branle, several galliard variations and a gavotte.
+He also includes the volte (or la volta), delighted in by Queen Elizabeth, the sword dance Buffens and the courante (known in England as coranto).

-The step vocabulary used in the dances of late sixteenth-century Italy had become well- codified and elaborate, though modern interpretation of the descriptions remains controversial.
-The interest was strongly on footwork, as the upper part of the body – for ladies and many men – was firmly encased in a corset or ‘stays’.
+The step vocabulary used in the dances of late sixteenth-century Italy became well- codified and very elaborate.
+For example, Caroso’s Nobilità di Dame (1600) provides a list of steps containing descriptions for 3 differnet riverenze, 4 continenzi, 3 passi puntati, 5 types of passi, 12 seguiti, 4 doppi or doubles, 2 trabucchetti, 4 fioretti, 3 salti, 6 caprioli plus 25 other steps, such as balzetti, corinti, groppi, trangi etc. Understandably, modern interpretations of Caroso’s descriptions remain controversial.
+And of course there remain Negri’s steps to consider as well.
+At this period, interest focused on complex and vigorous footwork, as the upright torso – for ladies and many men – was firmly encased in a corset or ‘stays’.
 The music is more accessible to modern ears than that of earlier periods and presents fewer problems of interpretation.
 There is nevertheless considerable variation in the tempi adopted by dancers and teachers today.

-English dances are recorded for us in the so-called Inns of Court manuscripts, which contain a number of measures and almaines, the Quadran Pavan, several perfunctorily described galliards and a miscellany of other dances.
+Some English dances are recorded for us in the Inns of Court manuscripts of approximately 1570-1650.
+Named for the various precincts where lawyers traditionally lodged, trained and worked, these manuscript records of dances display the fact that knowledge of dancing was considered an important skill, and was pursued by young men along with education in law.
+They contain no step descriptions and, up to 1600, no music.
+They hint at a social world in which Revels were held that included a number of measures and almaines, the Quadran Pavan, several perfunctorily described galliards and a miscellany of other dances.
 The galliard commonly followed the solemn pavan, which, although apparently simple, exemplifies the stateliness and elegance of the period.
 This pavan–galliard combination had a far-reaching effect on contemporary musical development.

-Our knowledge of country dancing at this time, so popular with Elizabeth in the later years of her reign, comes to us only through John Playford’s 1651 publication of The English Dancing Master.
+We only know country dancing, so popular with Elizabeth in the later years of her reign, through John Playford’s 1651 publication of The English Dancing Master, explored separately in another section of this guide.
 See English Country Dance.
+However, several of the dances in the first edition were known around 1600, for example Sellengers Round, and several more use tunes popular considerably earlier.

 Anon., Instruction pour dancer (before 1612) (facsimile and transcription, A. Feves et al., Freiburg, 2000).